Design history · Contemporary Japanese identity

 2011

 Identity, signage and architectural graphics for Culture Convenience Club's flagship T-Site bookstore in Daikanyama, Tokyo, designed in collaboration with architects Klein Dytham Architecture.
 The perforated concrete screens on the building's exterior are formed from repetitions of the Tsutaya 'T' logo motif, integrating the identity into the building fabric rather than applying it as a surface treatment.
-The project is credited with reshaping expectations of Japanese book retail and establishing Daikanyama as a wider cultural destination.
+The project reshaped expectations of Japanese book retail and established Daikanyama as a wider cultural destination.

 National Art Center Tokyo identity